 Orientation, like Induction, is again short-term.
 And it usually is completed within the employee’s first week of joining.

-Onboarding should consider four dimensions to facilitate employee integration:
+The onboarding process should consider four dimensions to facilitate employee integration:

 - Administrative: Policies, documentation, legal, compliance, etc